gustavoriverag/thorkellbot/README.md

 This project consists on the design and fabrication of a robot for Robot-Sumo competitions, specifically 1kg class ones.
 You can read more about these competitions [here](https://www.fsi.co.jp/sumo-e/out/outc0000.html).

-In this repo you will find a Bill of Materials, as well as CAD files and the basic code implemented for it.
+In this repo we showcase our design, indicate everything needed to replicate it, comment on the fabrication process of our prototype and explain the robot's routine.

-## CAD Files
+## CAD Files<a name="cad"> <a/>

 You can access the current version of our CAD files on GrabCAD, on the following link:

-## Bill of materials
+## Bill of materials<a name="bom"> <a/>

 ## Manufacturing processes